CFB Rivers: 1945–1971 - Post war

-1971-Present - Post closure
+1971–Present

 The station closed in 1971.
 That same year, the Oo-za-we-kwun Centre opened on the former base to provide vocational training for Canadian First Nations people, and closed in 1980.
 In 1982, the base was used for General Military Training (GMT).
 Future Air Reserve members trained in CFB Rivers for two months.
 A hog farm called Aero Farms Ltd, operated from the site until 2011.
 The site sat vacant, with remaining buildings rapidly crumbling.
 The airfield is marked as abandoned by the Canada Flight Supplement.
-Some scenes for the 1993 movie For the Moment, a film about an Australian pilot who comes to Manitoba to train under the BCATP, starring Russell Crowe, were filmed at the former air base.
+Some scenes for the 1993 film For the Moment, about an Australian pilot who comes to Manitoba to train under the BCATP, starring Russell Crowe, were filmed at the former air base.

 It currently is owned by a local family.
 The airfield is used for personal use, such as spraying crops or recreational flights.
-Some renovations on old buildings such as the hangar, leaving the rest to deteriorate.
+Some renovations were completed on old buildings such as the hangar, though the rest were left to deteriorate.
 Several houses, an old swimming pool, the barracks, and more remain.